JustJarvaz/starter-restaurant-reservation-original/notes.md

 ### Reservations

-- Update reservation
-- Cancel reservation
-- Search for reservation by date
 - Search for reservation by name
 - Search for reservation by mobile number
 - Capture email address for reservation